canonical/risc-v-cookbook/docs/index.rst

 --------------------

-For getting started you will have to create an overview of which aspects of current Ubuntu does not fullfill your needs.
+For getting started you will have to create an overview of which aspects of current Ubuntu does not fulfill your needs.
 Typical items are:

 * vendor Linux kernel
 * vendor Xorg and Mesa packages